AequilibraE/aequilibrae/docs/source/useful_information/development/softwaredevelopment.rst

 Contributing to AequilibraE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-GitHub has a nice visual explanation on how collaboration is done `GitHub Flow
+GitHub has a nice visual explanation on how collaboration is done using `GitHub flow
 <https://guides.github.com/introduction/flow>`_.

 In a nutshell: